 4. Monitor the Platform and the Application

-Cryptosense software makes sure that an application stays secure under these conditions by monitoring the host crypto platform on a regular basis and by integrating the application crypto audit by Cryptosense Analyzer into the CI/CD toolchain.
+Cryptosense software makes sure that an application stays secure under these conditions by monitoring the host cryptography platform on a regular basis and by integrating the application cryptography audit by Cryptosense Analyzer into the CI/CD toolchain.